Blog

 25 Free Online Reputation Management Tips and Tools: LinkedIn

-Last Updated on December 19, 2023 by Steven W. Giovinco
+Last Updated on May 14, 2024 by Steven W. Giovinco

-Has someone hijacked your LinkedIn profile by creating a false account?
+Has Someone Hijacked your LinkedIn Profile by Creating a False account?

 Linkedin is a powerful business networking tool that is highly valued by search engines as by business users.
-Even with the recent trend toward more spammy posts, it still ranks high in Google and Bing searches, almost always at the top of the first page.
+Even with the recent trend toward more spammy posts, unfortunately, it still ranks highly in Google and Bing searches, almost always at the top of the first page.
 This makes it an incredibly valuable tool for repairing a damaged online reputation or building one.

 However, LinkedIn, like other platforms, aren’t immune to misuse.
 When someone—a competitor, disgruntled ex-employee, or dissatisfied client—hijacks it by creating fraudulent accounts under your name, the results can be disastrous for your business, personal life, and your online reputation.
 I recently encountered such a situation.